 We all know that hiring is not easy.
 Employing a wrong person will cost you time and energy dealing with the consequences while hurting business productivity and morale.

-While it’s impossible to avoid all mistakes, we can help you to identify the warning signs of a bad candidate for better hiring.
+Warning signs of a bad candidate for better hiring.

 Remember to watch for these 6 red flags in your search for talents:

 Most candidates often include their social media channels in the CVs.
 Make sure you have checked these sites before processing the next steps.
 If you notice any inappropriate or controversial behaviors and thoughts, give yourself some minutes to carefully consider whether these actions can negatively affect your company.